JarbasAl/LILACS/lilacs/blog/3-LILACS-understanding.md

         concepts = NER(text)

+TODO talk more about NER, samples from several sources

+# classify and parse the question

 we still have no idea what the question is about, lets look at the grammatical structure

 Traditional grammar defines the object in a sentence as the entity that is acted upon by the subject.